ZhenyiLin/python_classification/README.md

 ## Logistic Regression
-* Build a classification model using logistic regression
-* Estimates an applicant's probability of admission based the scores from 2 exams
+* Build a classification model using logistic regression to estimates an applicant's probability of admission based the scores from 2 exams
 * Use sklearn logistic regression
     * Use F1-score
     * Use Grid search Cross Validation